Dark Matter from Holography: Introduction

-Observations over the past few decades have yielded a standard model of cosmology, in which the universe has a flat geometry with $\Omega=1$ and consists of roughly 5\% baryonic matter, 25\% nonbaryonic dark matter \cite{dm11rubin1970rotation,dm1Cirelli:2024ssz,dm2Arbey:2021gdg}, and 70\% dark energy \cite{SupernovaSearchTeam:1998fmf,Perlmutter:1998np}.
-While this picture shows remarkably agreement with observations, it leaves open the question of the nature of the nonbaryonic dark matter and the dark energy.
-(Henceforth we will use ``dark matter" to refer only to nonbaryonic dark matter, eliding the fact that a significant fraction of the baryonic matter is also dark).
-A major effort has gone into the quest to discover the dark matter, including accelerator-based detection attempts, direct underground searches, and indirect searches, but no candidates have yet been detected \cite{dm3Balazs:2024uyj,dm4Eberhardt:2025caq,dm5Bozorgnia:2024pwk,dm6Misiaszek:2023sxe,dm7OHare:2024nmr,dm8Adhikari:2022sbh,dm9Miller:2025yyx,dm10Trivedi:2025vry,pbh1pbhzel1966hypothesis,pbh2hawking1971gravitationally,pbh3carr1974black}.
-As various windows in parameter space have closed, it seems opportune to explore more exotic possibilities.
+Observations over the past few decades have given a standard model of cosmology, in which the universe has a flat geometry with $\Omega = 1$ and consists of roughly 5\% baryonic matter, 25\% nonbaryonic dark matter \cite{dm11rubin1970rotation,dm1Cirelli:2024ssz,dm2Arbey:2021gdg}, and 70\% dark energy \cite{SupernovaSearchTeam:1998fmf,Perlmutter:1998np}.
+This cosmological model which is often referred to as the $\Lambda$CDM paradigm, has achieved remarkable success in accounting for a wide range of observations, including the cosmic microwave background anisotropies, large scale structure, baryon acoustic oscillations and supernova distance measurements.
+Despite this phenomenological success, the fundamental physical nature of both nonbaryonic dark matter and dark energy remains unknown.
+Henceforth we will use the term dark matter to refer exclusively to nonbaryonic dark matter, eliding the fact that a significant fraction of the baryonic component is also optically dark.

+A substantial experimental and observational effort has been devoted to uncovering the microphysical identity of dark matter.
+These efforts span accelerator based searches for weakly interacting massive particles, direct detection experiments aiming to observe nuclear recoils induced by dark matter scattering and indirect searches that seek signatures of dark matter annihilation or decay in astrophysical environments.
+Despite decades of increasingly sensitive searches, no conclusive detection has yet been achieved \cite{dm3Balazs:2024uyj,dm4Eberhardt:2025caq,dm5Bozorgnia:2024pwk,dm6Misiaszek:2023sxe,dm7OHare:2024nmr,dm8Adhikari:2022sbh,dm9Miller:2025yyx,dm10Trivedi:2025vry,pbh1pbhzel1966hypothesis,pbh2hawking1971gravitationally,pbh3carr1974black}.
+As experimental bounds continue to exclude large regions of parameter space associated with traditional candidates such as weak scale thermal relics, it becomes increasingly well motivated to consider more unconventional or emergent origins for the dark matter sector, particularly those tied to fundamental principles of gravity and quantum theory.